Some parents are looking for basic guidance or ideas for how

 Family-centred practice is one way of helping families make their own decisions.

-Family centred practice is one way of doing this.
-Service providers work in partnership with families to reach goals.
+Family-centred practice is when service providers work in partnership with families to reach goals.
 Families get the information and tools they need so they can manage some issues themselves.
-Family centred practice works across a wide range of human services.
+Family-centred practice works across a wide range of human services.

-- being sensitive and responsive to all different kinds of families, including those from different cultural, ethnic, and socioeconomic backgrounds
+- being sensitive and responsive to all different kinds of families, including those from socioeconomically, culturally and linguistically diverse backgrounds

 - basing services on what families want